 Take regular exercise

 Exercise and losing weight can often help.
-Although certain abdominal exercises like stomach crunches can also push acid out of the stomach, causing heartburn.
+Although certain abdominal exercises like stomach crunches can also push acid out of the stomach, causing acid reflux.